kyle-lesinger/docx2mdx_converter/README.md

 ## **📌 Overview**
 This Python script converts structured **DOCX files** into **MDX (Markdown + JSX)** format, preserving **metadata, content structure, and color formatting** while ensuring **correct spacing, indentation, and color conversions**.

 This is specific for NASA VEDA information.
-Use file test_LIS.docx as the template and then fill in the appropriate information for each section.
+Use file template/test_LIS.docx as the template and then fill in the appropriate information for each section.

 This currently should only be run with a single landing page collection.
 For example, Land Information System - Alaska will have four different layers.
 This script will support an infinite number of layers if the tables are added correctly.
 This set of scripts is still a work in progress depending on your use case and future adjustments will be made.